-MISSOURI STATE BOARD OF HEALTH Do not use this space.
-Gall 22 1920 BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DEATH 825 Redistration District No. Primary Registration District No. 6085 Registered No. (a) Residence.
-No......(Usual place of abode) St.,Ward.
-(If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+MISSOURI STATE BOARD OF HEALTH Do not use this apace.
+BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH stated EXACTLY.
+PHYSICIANS should state statement of OCCUPATION is very important.
+1. PLACE OF DEA Refistration District No. Primary Resistration District No. (a) Residence.
+No.....
+(Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign hirth? da. mos.
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
 SEX 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
+COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
 DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
-5a.
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 YEARS MONTHS hrs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, cr particular kind of work CONTRIBUTORY..... (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer) (duration) yrs. mos. ds (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) IF NOT AT PLACE OF DEATH?....
-(STATE OR COUNTRY) DATE OF......
-DATE OF.....
-10. NAME OF FATHER () WAS THERE AN AUTOPSYT.....
-11. BIRTHPLACE OF FATHER (CITY OR JO) WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER (Address) State the DISEASE CAUSING DEATH, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CIT (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+CERTIEY.
+That Instituted deceased from 4 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF death occurred, on the date stated above, at....
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
+AGE YEARS Монтив 8.
+OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTOR (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+WHERE WAS DUTEASE 9.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DATE OF.....
+10. NAME OF FATHER WAS THERE AN AUTOPSY 11.
+BIRTHPLACE OF FATHER WHAT TEST CONFIRMED DIAGNOSIS (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER (Address) State the DISEASE CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental.
+Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+14. CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+C.S